 Each year, 40 to 45 researchers from about 10 to 15 countries participate in CAS projects.

 Following an application process that includes an international peer review, the CAS Board of Directors selects three projects for a one-year residency.
 Project leaders are then given two years to plan for their stay at CAS.

 Young CAS Fellow

 CAS created the Young CAS Fellow programme in collaboration with the Young Academy of Norway (AYF) in 2018.
-As of 2019, the programme is aslo supported by The Norwegian Academy of Science and Letters (DNVA).
+As of 2019, The Norwegian Academy of Science and Letters (DNVA) also supports the programme.

-The programme gives researchers the opportunity to grow their professional networks and create a foundation for collaboration at a critical point during their careers.
+The programme gives young researchers the opportunity to grow their professional networks, and create a foundation for collaboration at a critical point during their careers.

-A Young CAS Fellow receives a grant to fund research projects and network building over the course of two academic years.
+A Young CAS Fellow receives a grant to organise three workshops and a two-month research stay over the course of two academic years.